kootepe/fluxObject/instructions.md

 green code button to download zip, or if you are using git you know what to do.

-Extract wherever you'd like to run the script.
+Extract wherever you'd like and go to the `fluxObject` directory.

-Go the to the extracted `fluxObject` directory and run `pip install -r requirements.txt` to install the required packages.
-Because of how docker needs to handle `matplotlib`, it's not listed in requirements.
+In the `fluxObject` directory run `pip install -r requirements.txt` to install the required packages.
+Because of how docker needs to handle `matplotlib`, it's not listed in `requirements.txt` .
+So you'll need to install it by running `pip install matplotlib`.
-Run `pip install matplotlib` to install.

-Unzip the downloaded zip and go to the `fluxObject` directory

-Prepare `.ini ` file.
-And place it in folder inside `fluxObject`.
+Grab a working `.ini` from [here](https://github.com/kootepe/fluxObject/blob/main/usable_manual_sample.ini) and place it in `inis` directory inside `fluxObject`.

+Create manual_measurement_timestamps directory in `fluxObject ` and place the timestamp files there.

+Create manual_measurement directory in `fluxObject ` and place the gas measurement files there.

+Now you should be able to run `python main.py inis/` to run the script.